 Because this is a deterministic process, you can recreate the seed value based solely on your COLDCARD's seed words or encrypted backup file.
 A backup of the original seed value (your 24 seed words) serves as a backup for any seeds derived from it.

 There is no way to work backwards from the derived seed and discover the original seed value, even if the other wallet system is compromised.
-As a result, the other wallet is segregated from the COLDCARD so your original wallet and any other derived wallets will still be safe.
+The derived wallet is completely separate from the COLDCARD so your original wallet and any other derived wallets will still be safe.

 Read the BIP-85 (Deterministic Entropy From BIP-32 Keychains) for more detail and other applications.

 Video: How to use BIP-85 Child Seeds with COLDCARD and other Bitcoin Wallets

 - Connect your COLDCARD to power and log in normally.